 In 1998, M&S opened the first of its modern coffee shops called The Coffee Bar, which was a great success and led to the opening of Café Revive in stores around the country.
 In 2005, Café Revive became the first UK coffee chain to offer Fairtrade tea and coffee as standard.
 Café Revive has since been rebranded as M&S Café.

-The first M&S Kitchen opened in Canterbury in 2006 selling only food made from M&S ingredients, and is decorated with designs from the M&S Company Archive.
+The first M&S Kitchen opened in Canterbury in 2006 selling only food made from M&S ingredients, and was decorated with designs from the M&S Archive.

 See Teachers' Notes page for curriculum links and discussion and activity ideas.